jelocodes/jelocodes.github.io/_posts/2018-03-23-on_higher-order_javascript_functions_closures_and_encapsulation.markdown

 // => f () {}
 ```

 Now we have a way to return functions from variables (Side-note: Function expressions don't get hoisted like function declarations do.
-Because functions don't typically change within programs anyway, it's a good idea to declare new functions within variables using the 'const' keyword instead of just declaring them as statements.
+Because functions don't typically change within programs anyway, it's a good idea to declare new functions within variables using the 'const' keyword (which also keeps block-scope) instead of just declaring them as statements.
 That way, you get the intuitive scoping that 'const' gives you, as well as the instant function return).
-This allows us to create function scaffolds, and build greater creations from this base structure.

 **Procedural JavaScript With Closures & Encapsulation**